Raising Highly Capable Kids Program Increases Positive Values and Social Skills in Children

 Automatic Enrollment

-School districts will automatically enroll students in advanced math courses if they meet the program’s qualifications.
+School districts will automatically enroll students in the advanced math courses if they meet the qualifications.

-• Parents or guardians will have the option to withdraw their child from the classes if they think the standard math track is a better fit for their child.
+• Parents or guardians will have the option to withdraw their child from the classes if they think the standard math track is a better fit.

 • Parents of students who don’t qualify for the advanced math classes will still be able to enroll their child if the student’s score on the previous year’s math assessment is above a certain level.